 The muscles that work to regulate the size of the pupils weaken with age.
 The pupils become smaller, react more sluggishly to light, and dilate more slowly in the dark.
 Therefore, people older than 60 may find that objects appear dimmer, that they are dazzled initially when going outdoors (or when facing oncoming cars during night driving), and that they have difficulty going from a brightly lit environment to a darker one.
 These changes may be particularly bothersome when combined with the effects of a cataract.

 Other changes in eye function also occur as people age.
-The sharpness of vision (acuity) is reduced despite use of the best glasses, especially in people who have a cataract, macular degeneration, or advanced glaucoma (see Glaucoma and Some Disorders That Affect Mainly Older People).
+The sharpness of vision (acuity) is reduced despite use of the best glasses, especially in people who have a cataract Cataract , macular degeneration Age-Related Macular Degeneration (AMD or ARMD) Age-related macular degeneration (AMD) causes progressive damage to the macula, the central and most vital area of the retina, resulting in gradual loss of central vision.
+Central vision becomes... read more , or advanced glaucoma Glaucoma Glaucomas are a group of eye disorders characterized by progressive optic nerve damage (often, but not always, associated with increased eye pressure) that can lead to irreversible loss of vision... read more (see table Some Disorders That Affect Mainly Older People Some Disorders That Affect Mainly Older People ).
 The amount of light that reaches the back of the retina is reduced, increasing the need for brighter illumination and for greater contrast between objects and the background.
-Older people may also see increased numbers of floating black spots ( floaters—see Eye Floaters).
+Older people may also see increased numbers of floating black spots ( floaters Eye Flashes and Floaters Eye flashes are a person's perception of bright flashes of light, flickering lights, or streaks of light that do not correspond to external sources.
+Eye floaters are specks or strings that appear... read more ).
 Floaters usually do not significantly interfere with vision.